alist-org/docs/docs/guide/drivers/Crypt.md

-:::danger  Please read the precautions carefully --- very important
+:::danger  Please read carefully --- very important

-Once the configuration is filled and started using, do not modify it, do not modify it, do not modify it!
+Once the configuration is set and started using, do not modify it, do not modify it, do not modify it!

-[**Password**](#password) 和 [**Salt**](#salt) Keep in mind，after saving config, these two options will be encrypted and can't be reveled (the text above shows that it has not been stored)
+The original [**Password**](#password) and [**Salt**](#salt) should be kept in other places.
+These two options will be encrypted and can't be reveled after saving.

 - **If you forget the password before uploading any file, you can modify and re-fill in the password configuration**

 -----

-If you have not uploaded files in the Crypt drive, you can modify the configuration, otherwise do not modify it!!!
+If you have not uploaded any file in the Crypt, you may modify the configuration, otherwise do not modify it!!!

 If you have data in Crypt, and changed the configuration, `Crypt` will try to filter out illegal files/folders, but the illegal data still exist in the remote storage